hectrucci/cryptocurrency-dashboard/README.md

   npm start
   ```

-- This will install the dependencies and run the server in production mode
+- This will run the server in production mode